-Asbestos surveyors Thames Laboratories have had UKAS Accreditation (ISO 17025) for our in-house asbestos testing laboratory since 1987.
+Did you know that we have had UKAS Accreditation (ISO 17025) for our in-house asbestos testing laboratory since 1987?
 Our fully trained laboratory employees each hold the British Occupational Hygiene Society P401.
 The Health and Safety Executive has made it compulsory for all organisations undertaking commercial air monitoring for asbestos to be accredited by UKAS for these activities.
-As a prerequisite of UKAS accreditation, Thames participates in the RICE scheme (Regular Inter-laboratory Counting Exchange).
-Thames Laboratories has been accredited for asbestos analysis and monitoring since September 1987 and has carried out this work for a wide range of clients on a wide variety of sites.
+As a prerequisite of UKAS accreditation, we also participate in the RICE scheme (Regular Inter-laboratory Counting Exchange).

 4 Stage Clearance